 Good prevalence studies haven't been done.
 It's likely, however, that ORS is much more common than generally believed.
 But ORS often goes unrecognized and undiagnosed.

 Anyone can get ORS.
 This condition occurs around the world.
 It affects people of all ages, genders, races, and ethnicities.
-ORS usually starts during adolescence.
+ORS usually starts during adolescence or young adulthood.

 ORS is a serious psychiatric disorder.
 It's associated with high rates of psychiatric hospitalization, suicidal thinking, and suicidal behavior.